Cigar-chomping UK entertainer Savile dies at 84

 LONDON Cigar-chomping disc jockey and entertainer Jimmy Savile, a flamboyant star of British television and radio for decades, died on Saturday aged 84, the BBC said.

-The fast-talking Savile, famous for his long dyed hair, flashy jewelry and colorful clothes, started out as a dance hall disc jockey before graduating to Radio Luxembourg and then presenting a show on BBC Radio 1, a pop music channel.
+The fast-talking Savile, famous for his long dyed hair, flashy jewellery and colourful clothes, started out as a dance hall disc jockey before graduating to Radio Luxembourg and then presenting a show on BBC Radio 1, a pop music channel.

 Police from Savile's hometown in Leeds, northern England, confirmed when asked about Savile's death that they had been called after the body of a man in his 80s was found at a house in the city on Saturday.